solana-mobile/dapp-publishing/publishing-spec/SPEC.md

 }
 ```

-### Clarifications & Comments
+## App NFT JSON

-In general, the schema of this JSON file has moved away from using Metaplex NFT JSON fields and instead puts most of the dApp store data into the `extensions` region.
-These releases only need minimal existing Wallet support, which this scheme fulfills.
-Fields left in to fulfill the Metaplex spec are suffixed with `[Metaplex compatibility]` in the sample data.
+All releases for a dApp store entry will be grouped under an "App" collection, which itself will be an NFT that contains JSON metadata representing “global” immutable data for a dApp’s catalog entry.
+This actually ends up being just _one_ extension property, the app package name.

-## dApp “Collection” NFT JSONx
+The app release NFT json schema can be viewed [here](https://github.com/solana-mobile/dapp-publishing/blob/main/packages/core/src/schemas/appJsonMetadata.json).

-All releases for a dApp store entry will be grouped under a collection, which itself will be an NFT that contains JSON metadata representing “global” immutable data for a dApp’s catalog entry.
-This actually ends up being just _one_ extension property, the dApp package name:
+The following is a readable example instance with sample data filled in:

 ```json
 {